-By law, Mr. Fanning serves as the Chief Management Officer of the Air Force, responsible for the efficient and effective management of Air Force resources and providing for the welfare of more than 333,000 active duty men and women, 178,000 Air National Guard and Air Force Reserve members, and 182,000 civilians.
-As under secretary, he is the senior Air Force energy official and the focal point for space operations, policy and acquisition issues on the Air Force staff.
+By law, Mr. Fanning serves as the Chief Management Officer of the Air Force, responsible for the efficient and effective management of Air Force resources and providing for the welfare of its more than 690,000 active-duty, Guard, Reserve and civilian Airmen and their families.
+As Under Secretary of the Air Force, he is the senior Air Force energy official and the focal point for space operations, policy and acquisition issues on the Air Force staff.
 He oversees the Air Force's annual budget of more than $110 billion by serving as co-chair of the top Air Force corporate decision making body, the Air Force Council, and also leads the Air Force Space Board, the Air Force Energy Council, the Force Management and Development Council, and numerous other Air Force decision making bodies.

 Prior to assuming his current position, he served as the Deputy Under Secretary of the Navy / Deputy Chief Management Officer.
 In this role, he led the department's business transformation and governance processes and coordinated several efforts to identify enterprise wide efficiencies.
 He also orchestrated the annual process to codify the Department of the Navy's Objectives.